 The University of Maryland, Eastern Shore is a historically black land grant institution located in Princess Anne, Maryland.
 The school was initiated under the auspices of the Delaware Conference of the Methodist Episcopal Church and began as a branch campus for Morgan College (Morgan State University) in 1886.
 The school initially served as a feeder school for the Centenary Biblical Institute that served African American students from the

-Highland Beach, Maryland was founded in 1893 by Charles and Laura Douglass.
-Charles Douglass was the son of prominent abolitionist and 19th century civil rights activist Fredrick Douglass.
+Highland Beach, Maryland, the oldest of the major black resort towns, was founded along the western shore of Chesapeake Bay in 1893 by Charles and Laura Douglass.
+Charles Douglass was the son of prominent abolitionist and 19th century civil rights activist Frederick Douglass.
 Major Charles Douglass, however, was prominent in his own right.
-He was a retired officer formerly with the 54th Massachusetts Colored Infantry, the famed regiment first established during The American Civil War.
-Located in Anne Arundel County, 35 miles east of Washington, D.C., and just a few miles south of Annapolis, Highland Beach lies on the shores of Chesapeake Bay.
+He was a retired officer formerly with the 54th Massachusetts Colored Infantry, the famed regiment first established during the American Civil War, and longtime Treasury Department clerk.

 Henry Green Parks, Jr. was a successful African American businessman who founded Parks Sausage Company in Baltimore, Maryland.
 Parks was born on September 29, 1916 in Atlanta, Georgia to Henry Green Parks, Sr., and Gainelle Williams.
 Parks was taken to Dayton, Ohio when he was six months old and was raised by his maternal Grandmother.